Dentosal/python-sc2/Issues.md

   - not all upgrades have buildings
   - maybe export requires

-- if under attack --> defend with all military units
+-  todo auto defend: if under attack --> defend with all military units  <- already in auto_attack?

 - how do i build hellbat

 - fix cum supply by 1 too low despite init at 12

 - executing multiple build order items in parallel

+- minimum distance between buildings --> addons must have space --> round + placement steps?

 # Things that could work